IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-2a-using.md

   title: WordCount sample app
 ---

-To use IBM® Streams Runner for Apache Beam, its libraries must be available to the Beam application when the application is executed.
+To use IBM® Streams Runner for Apache Beam, its libraries must be available to the Beam application  (packaged as a JAR file) when the application is executed.
 Additionally, you must select a context that tells the runner how to build and submit the Beam application.
 Lastly, as with any Beam pipeline, you must specify any custom application parameters or additional runner parameters.

 ## Enabling Streams Runner
 To make the Streams Runner libraries available to the Beam application, you must do the following items when you submit the application: